vegetarian mexican food

 Assembly

-- Fill with cauliflower “carnitas”
+2. Fill the bowl with the cauliflower “carnitas”

 2. Mushroom “Carne Asada” Fajitas